openstack-archive/fuel-library/deployment/puppet/swift/README.markdown

       storage_local_net_ip = '127.0.0.1'
     }

-  swift::ringbuiler
+## swift::ringbuiler ##

 class that knows how to build rings.
 This only exists as a vague idea

 the ring building will like be built as a combination of native types (for adding the drives) and defined types for rebalancing

-==Example
+# Example #

 For an example of how to use this module to build out a single node swift cluster, you can try running puppet apply examples/site.pp